idogafni/deel-task/README.md

 It would be great for example if you'd write some unit test / simple frontend demostrating calls to your fresh APIs.

-***I've tried to find time to create FE (in react) & unit tests, and also create docker file to run it as a self app as a one liner, but due of time limitation, no luck***
+***I've tried to find time to create FE (in react) & unit tests, and also create docker file to run it as a self app as a one liner, but due of time limitation, had ot time to add it as completed, as i don't do half way!!***